ignasc/coding_challenges_projecteuler/README.md

 I did some researching online and I implemented [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) method.
 I read about it enough to understand the underlying principle of the method, but I chose not to check for actual formulas or code implementation and write my own implementation of the method.

 The idea is simple: for every prime number you find, it's multiples are automatically no longer prime numbers since they are divisible by more than just 1 and itself.
-For example if 3 is prime (divisible only by 1 and itself), then we can automatically flag further numbers as not primes: 3+3=6, 6+3=9, 9+3=12 and so on will all NOT be primes because they are divisible by more than just 1 and itself.
+For example if 3 is prime (divisible only by 1 and itself), then we can automatically flag further numbers as not primes: 3+3=6, 6+3=9, 9+3=12 and so on will all NOT be primes because they are divisible by more than just 1 and itself (for ex.
+12 is divisible by 1, by itself AND also by 3 and 4).

 The other tip I got is that we only have to check the numbers up to the square root of the upper limit of the range.
 For example if we are checking numbers from 1 to 20, then we only need to loop through all numbers that are smaller than square root of 20.
 By the time we get to that upper end of the range, we have already flagged all non-primes in the second half of the range.